This Step: Get a Drivers License

 Class DJ junior license holders have the following options for changing to a Class D senior license:

-- age 17 years old―You need form MV-285 to upgrade your license when you turn 17; this certificate has to be issued from a DMV-approved drivers ed program.
+- 17 years old ―You need form MV-285 to upgrade your license when you turn 17 years old; this certificate has to be issued from a DMV-approved drivers ed program.
 You must submit the form to the DMV examiner AFTER YOU PASS THE ROAD TEST* to avoid the change fee.

-- 18 years old―If you don't have a form MV-285, the DMV will automatically graduate your license on your 18th birthday; You'll receive your Class D license in the mail, and you can drive as a senior driver the day you turn age 18.
+- 18 years old―If you don't have a form MV-285, the DMV will automatically graduate your license on your 18th birthday; You'll receive your Class D license in the mail, and you can drive as a senior driver the day you turn 18 years old.

 *Immediately following your road test, give the DMV examiner your form MV-285 Driver Education Certificate.
 It will be kept on file and used to change your drivers license for no extra fee.
 If you fail to submit the form, you must return to a DMV office on your 17th birthday (or after) and complete form MV-44, pay a fee and then wait for your license in the mail.